-Date Adopted: Adopted by Board on November 22, 2010, and effective on December 13, 2010 by majority
+Date Adopted: Adopted by Board on November 22, 2010, and effective on December 13, 2010 by majority vote of Certified Staff.
+Last Revised: April 24, 2013

 3.25-LICENSED PERSONNEL GRIEVANCES

 The purpose of this policy is to provide an orderly process for employees to resolve, at the lowest possible level, their concerns related to the personnel policies or salary payments of this district.